UVR-WJCHO/UVR-WJCHO.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    (left) Multi-camera studio setup, (right) Overview of HOGraspNet
+    (left) Multi-camera studio setup, (right) Structure of HOGraspNet.
+It captures diverse hand-object grasping at 4 different viewpoints.
+Example RGB images (A) and depth images (B) are shown, while the fitted hand and object meshes are visualized in (C) and (D).
+(E) shows the contact map.
 </div>

-## Project Scope and Collaboratio
+## Project Scope and Collaboration

 This was a comprehensive end-to-end R&D project encompassing:
 - Data collection using a multi-view camera system
-- Data refinement and processing with custom-built toolkits and frameworks
+- Data annotation with custom-built toolkits and frameworks
-- Rigorous verification and validation, including AI model development As the project lead, I guided the overall planning and execution, directly implemented core processing methods, and coordinated collaboration across all partners—from technical roles to data sharing protocols.
+- Rigorous verification and validation, including AI model development

+As the project lead, I guided the overall planning and execution, directly implemented core processing methods, and coordinated collaboration across all partners—from technical roles to data sharing protocols.

 ## Technical Approach & Implementation

 Key accomplishments include:
 - Designing and establishing a multi-view camera studio tailored for dataset capture
-- Defining dataset scale, participant guidelines, and collection protocols
+- Defining dataset details, participant guidelines, and collection protocols
 - Developing custom error filtering and sampling toolkits for data refinement
-- Implementing an optimization framework to extract 3D models and poses from RGB-D data
+- Implementing an optimization framework to extract accurate 3D poses from RGB-Depth data
-- Generating precise ground-truth via iterative mesh-based rendering workflows
+- Generating precise ground-truth via iterative mesh-based rendering workflows including hybrid verification step

-## Quality Control & Validation
-To maximize data quality:
-- Built a vision-based auto-inspection tool
-- Designed a dual-stage review system using crowdsourcing
-- Created robust inspection criteria and guidelines

-## Role & Impact
-As the general lead, I navigated both technical and organizational challenges—solving engineering problems while driving efficient communication between companies.
-The project was successfully completed within a short timeline thanks to cohesive teamwork and agile execution.
-This hands-on experience in large-scale AI data construction and multi-stakeholder coordination has become a cornerstone of my skillset for future endeavors.